 Statistics show approximately 1,000 work-related assaults are reported in Minnesota each year -- nearly 20 a week.
 Violence in the workplace is a serious public health problem; it affects all of us and we all have a responsibility to do something about it.
 The Minnesota Department of Labor and Industry has established a Workplace Violence Prevention Resource Center to assist the public through:

 training -- brochure: Preventing workplace violence

 MNOSHA Workplace Safety Consultation (WSC) hosted a roundtable discussion about workplace violence prevention in health care settings, Nov.
-1, at the Department of Labor and Industry (DLI).
+1, 2012, at the Department of Labor and Industry (DLI).
 More than 60 participants listened to presentations from representatives of DLI, Hennepin County Medical Center (HCMC) and St. Cloud Hospital.
-The audience was encouraged to participate, asking questions and offering solutions.
+The audience was encouraged to participate, ask questions and offer solutions.